 Deputy Presiding Member

-Mel Orange is a self-employed barrister and solicitor and business consultant from Christchurch who works in the energy and construction industries.
+Mel Orange is a self-employed barrister and business consultant from Christchurch who works in the energy and construction industries.
 He has previously held senior management positions and board positions in the energy industry.
-Mel is a former Presiding Member of the Electrical Workers Complaints Assessment Committee and a current member of the Building Practitioners Board.
+Mel is the Chair of the Electricity Rulings Panel and Deputy Chair of the Building Practitioners Board.

 Mr Macklin is a self-employed registered electrical inspector based in Darfield.
 Mr Macklin was previously a director for a large New Zealand low voltage switchboard and switchgear company.
 He comes to the Board with broad experience in electrical, commercial and disciplinary proceedings.